andrew/ultimate-awesome/README.md

 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
 - [awesome-kaitai](https://github.com/kaitai-io/awesome-kaitai) - A curated list of Kaitai Struct tools and resources.
 - [awesome-reactive-programming](https://github.com/lucamezzalira/awesome-reactive-programming) - A repository for sharing all the resources available on Reactive Programming and Reactive Systems.
-- [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
 - [awesome-digital-humanities](https://github.com/dh-tech/awesome-digital-humanities) - Software for humanities scholars using quantitative or computational methods.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-eos](https://github.com/Netherdrake/awesome-eos) - A curated list of awesome EOS frameworks, libraries, software and resources.